lightsing/comet-eventbus/README.md

 Also provide grpc eventbus bridge for asynchronous implementation.

 ### Notice: This crate is under highly active development.
-I won't publish it on crates.io, before the api becomes stable.
+I won't recommend you to use before the api becomes stable.

 ## Get Started